qkost/raiders-of-the-lost-dice/Encounters/12 Shimmerwing Lair V2.md

 * Draconimicon
 * Other loot
 	* Historical art objects
-		* Suit of mithral full-plate
+		* A full suit of mithral plate armor, its breastplate scrimshawed with draconic faces
 		* A cape studded with gemstones and featuring epaulets of egret feathers, set on the shoulders of a battered tailor’s mannequin
+		* A series of detailed obsidian sculptures depicting a human transitioning from childhood to old age
 	* Artifacts
 	* Records
 	* Statues